New Mom's Guide on How to Breastfeed

 Solution: Relax and take your time!
 You’ll know it’s right if baby’s lips are turned out and she has enough of your breast in her mouth.
 If your baby is tightening or pursing her lower lip, gently press on her chin to help her turn her lip out.
 It could take a few weeks for you to feel like you’re getting this right the first time, every time, but the earlier you can, the better.
 So ask for help.

 Solution: If it doesn’t seem to be going well, don’t hesitate to call a lactation consultant.
 In one visit (often covered by your insurance) they can usually identify any real issues and make you feel much more confident.

 Issue: you’re engorged

-Solution: As your body learns to release the right amount of milk, you could find yourself painfully full.
-Use a breast pump to pump an ounce or two of milk-or manually express it- to relieve the pressure so your breast is soft enough for your baby to latch on to.
+Solution: As your body learns to release the right amount of milk, you may find yourself painfully full.
+Use a breast pump to pump an ounce or two of milk -- or manually express it -- to relieve the pressure so your breast is soft enough for your baby to latch on.
 A hot shower can also help.

 Issue: Your milk hasn’t come in

 Solution: Wait it out.
 It can take a few days or up to two weeks post-birth for your body to learn to release milk.
 But baby is still getting nourishment from the colostrum you had before he was even born.
-Keep nursing him every two or three hours to stimulate milk production and take note of his number of wet diapers.
+Keep nursing him every two or three hours to stimulate milk production and take note of how many diapers he soaks through each day.

 Issue: You don’t like breastfeeding